Client Quotes and StoriesSee why clients rely on us to

 For decades, M&A deal closings have been completed by mailing piles of paper back and forth between the merger parties, the stockholders and a paying agent.

-Inclusion of conflict waivers has nearly doubled in the past year.
+Inclusion of conflict waivers has nearly doubled from 2012 to 2014.

 The threshold should be met only after the buyer has suffered actual damages in excess of the basket amount.